 3.2.4 Contributions should be posted on the web no more than three working days after they are received by the secretariat.

 3.2.5 Contributions received by the Director less than 12 calendar days before the meeting will not appear on the agenda of the meeting, will not be distributed and will be held for the next meeting.
 Contributions judged to be of extreme importance may be admitted by the Director at shorter notice.
 The final decision as to their consideration by the meeting shall be taken by the study group (or working party).
+The decision taken shall be reflected in the meeting report.

 3.2.6 The Director should insist that contributors follow the rules established for the presentation and form of documents set out in clause 2 of [ITU-T A.2], and the timing given in clause 3.1.9.
 A reminder should be sent out by the Director whenever appropriate.